Water Conservation in Chowchilla

 Education is the Key

 The Chowchilla Public Works Department strives to educate those who do not comply with the established irrigation regulations.
-First and foremost City employees make the effort to contact the property resident or business and discuss the situation to resolve the compliance problem.
-Sometimes further warnings are issued and if problems remain fines can be issued that are added to the utility bill of the address.
+When necessary City employees will contact the property resident or business and discuss the situation to resolve the compliance problem.
+Sometimes further warnings are issued and if problems continue fines can be issued that are added to the utility bill of the property address.

 The City of Chowchilla is obligated to follow legal procedures to issue written warnings by certified mail and impose penalty fines per violation for ongoing multiple offenses with a possibility of shutting off water service to non-compliant properties.
 Before that happens, City personnel make an earnest effort to provide helpful information.